 Simply increasing the number of pixels doesn’t always equal higher image quality – in fact, it can create more blur.
 But when you combine pixels with a higher update rate of 120Hz, you’ll dramatically reduce motion-induced artifacts.
 The result: stunning, true-to-life images.

 A system approach to reducing artifacts using higher update rates

-Although a typical 60Hz update rate is suitable for some applications, as the quality, complexity and detail of the simulation increases, so can unwanted motion-related visual artifacts.
+A typical 60Hz update rate is suitable for some applications.
+But, as the complexity and detail of the simulation increases, so can unwanted motion-related visual artifacts.

-Two common artifacts can occur as a result of low update rates, both of which affect the dynamic image performance and fidelity of a simulator system: Motion-Induced Blur (MIB) and Spatio-Temporal Aliasing (STA).
+Two common artifacts that can occur as a result of low update rates: Motion-Induced Blur (MIB) and Spatio-Temporal Aliasing (STA).

-To properly address these issues and allow simulation systems to develop beyond the current standard, we must reduce the occurrence of these artifacts while meeting the brightness requirements of the display – without affecting image quality, brightness and simulation complexity.
-This can be accomplished by using simulator systems capable of producing 120Hz update rates.
+We need to address these issues and allow simulation systems to develop beyond the current standard.
+And we need to do this while still meeting the brightness requirements without affecting image quality and simulation complexity.
+We're able to do this by using simulator systems capable of producing 120Hz update rates.

 The Christie® Matrix projector offers a unique, dual-input architecture that gives users the ability to deliver true 120Hz RGB operation.
 This results are dramatically improved dynamic image quality and resolution without image artifacts or perceived loss of brightness, while maintaining compatibility with current Image Generator technology and without having to change the visual database.